mitchgres/CSCI-202/Searching & Sorting Algorithms/Searching Algorithms/README.txt

             shouldn't be searched with this algorithm.
     - Worst-Case: The element is at the end of the list and the whole list will needed to be searched

+Binary Search Algorithm -- Is very efficent as long as the list given
+    has already been sorted.
+It works by going to the middle of the list and sees if the middle is less than or greater than the middle.
+If less than then go to the left, and if greater than then go to the middle of the list to the right.
+The benefit is that each key comparison will get rid of half of the rest of the list.
+Because the algorithm must constantly get elements from the middle of a list it's best suited for array-based structures with random-access.
+The algorithm is base-two logarithmic in its growth pattern with increasing size.
+Since two key comparison are made each iteration we can multiply this by two to get a formula.
+    - Formula for Preformance w/ Size (n): B(n) = 2log2(n)